theicfire/makefiletutorial/src/index.md

 <!--  (Section 6.8) -->
 The [define directive](https://www.gnu.org/software/make/manual/html_node/Multi_002dLine.html) is not a function, though it may look that way.
 I've seen it used so infrequently that I won't go into details, but it's mainly used for defining [canned recipes](https://www.gnu.org/software/make/manual/html_node/Canned-Recipes.html#Canned-Recipes) and also pairs well with the [eval function](https://www.gnu.org/software/make/manual/html_node/Eval-Function.html#Eval-Function).

-`define`/`endef` simply creates a variable that is assigned to a list of commands.
+`define`/`endef` simply creates a variable that is set to a list of commands.
 Note here that it's a bit different than having a semi-colon between commands, because each is run in a separate shell, as expected.
 ```makefile
 one = export blah="I was set!"; echo $$blah